duc-ng/cryo-em-monitor/README.md

 # Cryo EM web monitor

-Web application for cryo-em data of the MPIB.
+Web monitor for cryo-em data of the MPIB.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.